mciocchi/atomic_d6/README.md

 - **Failure**: The player misses outright.
 - **Failure with Bane**: The player fails and suffers an additional setback (e.g., their weapon breaks**.

+## Contests

+A Contest is a roll that compares the skill of two or more characters that are trying to use their abilities to oppose one another.

+If a character is attempting to do something and they're being opposed by someone else, the GM is expected to adjust the relative difficulty of the roll.
+Only one party needs to roll.

+The fact that only one party needs to roll gives the GM some flexibility because rolls can be resolved by either party.

+The winner of a contest is usually able to do what they attempted, but there may be additional consequences for both the loser and the winner, especially if they rolled a Boon or a Bane.

+## Group Rolls

+Occasionally the GM and players may decide that a single roll is not enough to capture the nuance of a situation.

+In this case, the GM can call for a Group Roll.
+In that case, each member of the group rolls, and if the majority succeeds, the group is considered to have succeeded.

+Group rolls can also be used in Contests.
+If a group is opposing another group, the GM simply needs to adjust the difficulty of the roll.

+For the sake of speed and simplicity, only one Atomic D6 should be rolled during a Group Roll.

+Notice / Stealth is just a contest
+Reaction roles are just a contest

 ## Notice / Stealth Rolls

 **Single Observer Noticing a Single Target**